Asian Aesthetics At A Glance

 Younger patients will benefit from procedures that address race associated anatomical deficiencies, whilst at the same time preventing UV associated collagen loss & unwanted pigmentation.

 The most frequent area I treat in this age group is the medial cheek & tear trough areas.
-Dermal fillers can provide support to the lid cheek junction, in turn decreasing shadows that give rise to dark circles.
+Hydration treatments can provide support to the lid cheek junction, in turn decreasing shadows that give rise to dark circles.

 What procedures are common for Asian patients in their 40s to 50s?